Kong/terraform-provider-kong-gateway/docs/resources/plugin_confluent.md

 Optional:

+- `allowed_topics` (List of String) The list of allowed topic names to which messages can be sent.
+The default topic configured in the `topic` field is always allowed, regardless of its inclusion in `allowed_topics`.
 - `bootstrap_servers` (Attributes List) Set of bootstrap brokers in a `{host: host, port: port}` list format. (see [below for nested schema](#nestedatt--config--bootstrap_servers))
 - `cluster_api_key` (String) Username/Apikey for SASL authentication.
 - `cluster_api_secret` (String) Password/ApiSecret for SASL authentication.